filthyrake/golangdogecointicker/README.md

 This is just a repo I setup to share some of the code I've written for the newest iteration of dogecointicker.
 This iteration is entirely GoLang.

-Plans include: Updated Art generation, non-Windows code, actual setup/usage instructions.
+Plans include: Updated Art generation, actual setup/usage instructions.

 List of files and what they do: